-If you can't see the items you've shared under Network, you can customise your view of folders in This PC to see which items have been shared and the people you're sharing them with.
-Open a folder that contains the items you think are shared.
+If you don't see the items you've shared under Network, you can customize your view of folders in This PC to see which items have been shared and the people you're sharing them with.
+Open a folder that contains the items that you think are shared.
 On the View tab, in the Layout group, tap or click Details.
-Tap or click Add columns, then choose Choose columns.
-Select Shared and Shared with, then tap or click OK.
+Tap or click Add columns, and then choose Choose columns.
+Select Shared and Shared with, and then tap or click OK.

 Open System by swiping in from the right edge of the screen, tapping Search (or if you're using a mouse, pointing to the upper-right corner of the screen, moving the mouse pointer down, and then clicking Search), entering System in the search box, and tapping or clicking System.

 Tap or click Properties.